 Many insect species are rich in protein and good fats, as well as high in calcium, iron, and zinc.
 Farm-raised crickets, for example, can contain double the amount of protein in chicken, more calcium than milk, and more iron than spinach.

-It’s Good for the Earth’s Health, Too
+Eating Insects Is Good for the Earth’s Health, Too

 Insects also have environmental advantages.
 They emit considerably less greenhouse gases than most livestock (especially cattle), they don’t generate large quantities of waste that can pollute rivers and lakes, and they require a tiny fraction of the fresh water pigs and cows need to survive.
 Currently, the rearing of livestock is responsible for 18 percent of greenhouse gas emissions, a higher share than the transportation sector, and agriculture consumes about 70 percent of freshwater worldwide.
 Mealworms, on the other hand, can grow to maturity with only the moisture they get from their food.